United Nations System: Economic and Social Council

-The United Nations Economic and Social Council (ECOSOC) is responsible for co-ordinating the economic, social, and related work of 15 UN specialized agencies, their functional commissions and five regional commissions.
+The United Nations Economic and Social Council (ECOSOC) is responsible for coordinating the economic, social, and related work of 15 UN specialized agencies, their functional commissions and five regional commissions.
 ECOSOC has 54 members; it holds a four-week session each year in July.
 Since 1998, it has also held a meeting each April with finance ministers heading key committees of the World Bank and the International Monetary Fund (IMF).
 The ECOSOC serves as the central forum for discussing international economic and social issues, and for formulating policy recommendations addressed to member states and the United Nations System.

 Secretariat

 The United Nations Secretariat is headed by the United Nations Secretary-General, assisted by a staff of international civil servants worldwide.
 It provides studies, information, and facilities needed by United Nations bodies for their meetings.
 It also carries out tasks as directed by the UN Security Council, the UN General Assembly, the UN Economic and Social Council, and other U.N. bodies.
 The United Nations Charter provides that the staff is to be chosen by application of the "highest standards of efficiency, competence, and integrity," with due regard for the importance of recruiting on a wide geographical basis.

 The charter provides that the staff shall not seek or receive instructions from any authority other than the UN.
 Each UN member country is enjoined to respect the international character of the secretariat and not seek to influence its staff.
 The secretary-general alone is responsible for staff selection.